List of DC Universe locations: Underworld

 The Underworld is a place in Metropolis's sewers which is rejected by society and where the Warworlders took control.

 Valhalla Cemetery

 Valhalla Cemetery is a burial ground located in Metropolis for superheroes who have died in the line of duty.

-Wayne Manor

-Wayne Manor is the ancestral home of Batman.
-It is located outside Gotham City.

-Wayne Tower

-Wayne Tower is the location of the main offices of Wayne Enterprises, located in downtown Gotham City.

 Correctional facilities

-Arkham Asylum

-Arkham Asylum is an asylum in Gotham City that houses criminally insane convicts.

 Belle Reve

 Belle Reve is a high security metahuman prison located in St. Roch, Louisiana and the headquarters of the Suicide Squad.